 - Repeat and switch hands.

 The liver 3 (Liv3) or Tai Chong pressure points are on your feet, just back from your big toes.
-They’re linked to your liver and used to relieve headaches and pain around your eyes.
+People believe these points have links to the liver and can help to relieve headaches and pain around your eyes.
 To find them:

 - Sit down with your knees bent and your feet in front of you.